 You might be intending to ask me what I think about this barmy incident.

-Well, I am a Tamil and a Catholic and I believe in the sacrament and sanctity of marriage and also wish to uphold the Tamil traditions.
-Not only Christians, but all religions concur and preach what I firmly believe.
+Well, I am a Tamil and a Catholic and I believe in the sacrament and sanctity of marriage and wish to uphold the Tamil traditions.
+Not only Christians, but all religions agree and preach what I firmly believe.

-This couple follow Hinduism, which like Buddhism, is not a religion in the sense Judaism, Christianity or Islam are.
+This couple follows Hinduism, which like Buddhism, is not a religion in the sense Judaism, Christianity or Islam are.
 Hinduism like Buddhism is a way of life.

-Thousands of years ago Samskaras or sacraments were instituted in Hinduism to bring sanctity and stability to the lives of the individuals and to integrate their personalities with the society they were born in.
-The ancient seers and sages, endowed with sacred knowledge, made it their bounden duty to transform the crude animal that we were, into homo sapiens, with the help of the Samskaras.
-In Hindu rituals, life is regarded as a cycle.
+Thousands of years ago Samskaras or sacraments were instituted in Hinduism to bring sanctity and stability to the lives of the people and to integrate their personalities with the society they were born in.
+The ancient seers and sages, endowed with sacred knowledge, made it their bounden duty to transform the crude animal that we were, into Homo sapiens, with the help of the Samskaras.
+In Hindu rituals, life is a cycle.
 From birth to death a person undergoes 16 Samskaras; and marriage is one of the most important among them.

 Hindu families live all over the world.
-Though some live outside India, they all have strong ties with the Hindu culture and way of life, and feel that they should, on such important occasions in life such as marriage, perform the Samskara in the traditional Hindu way by availing the rich, noble heritage of Hindu thought, ritual and tradition.
+Though some live outside India, they all have strong ties with the Hindu culture and way of life as practiced in India, and feel that they should, on such important occasions in life such as marriage, perform the Samskara in the traditional Hindu way by availing the rich, noble heritage of Hindu thought, ritual and tradition.